-Sustainable and responsible business practices are important to the creation of value for our employees, residents, suppliers, shareholders, and the community and environment at large.
+Sustainable and responsible business practices are important to the creation of value for our employees,, suppliers, shareholders, and the community and environment at large.
 Updates on our commitments, activities, and progress in relation to ESG matters will be disclosed in our Annual Report on an ongoing basis.

-In 2023 we continued to focus on ESG related matters, this included preparatory work for reporting on our Modern Slavery obligations.
+In 2024 we continued to focus on ESG related matters, this included preparatory work the new ESG Reporting Standards and for reporting on our Modern Slavery obligations.